 Naomi DeMarinis is a writer, an artist, and a prospective PhD student with an interest in studying creative practice in transdisciplinary research and research communication.

-She finished treatment in November 2024, and her current work is influenced by that experience, but she’s also survived other things.
-Survival, endurance, awe, and encounters with the numinous underpin her essays and poems.
+Survival, endurance, and encounters with the numinous underpin her essays and poems.
 Her writing works toward transformation into new ways of being and seeing.

 Recent Publications